tom-dierckx/AirQuality-Station-using-Attiny85/README.md

 ### Attiny85 bootloader

-I installed the bootloader with the 1Mhz internal clock configuration this is the lowest clock (the lower the clock the lower the power consumption) before making the code unstable.
+I installed the bootloader with the 1Mhz internal clock configuration this is the lowest clock (the lower the clock the lower the powerconsumption) before making the code unstable.

 ## Can we finally build the thing please